Orlando Truck Accident Attorneys Helping Victims of Commercial Truck Accidents for over 20 Years

 How Can Orlando Florida Truck Accident Attorneys Help Me?

-If you have been injured in a trucking accident, an attorney can help determine liability, collect evidence, and build a case that strengthens your claim against those responsible for your loss.
+If you have been injured in an accident and are considering filing a Florida truck accident claim, an attorney can help determine liability, collect evidence, and build a case that strengthens your claim against those responsible for your loss.
 It is common for a truck driver or employer to deny fault in a crash.
 David and Philpot, P.L. has extensive experience working with complex trucking accident cases and will take the necessary steps to ensure all of the facts are uncovered.

 Some of the tasks we perform include;